doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Completed the pandas problems I was stuck on for five days.
 Learned about simple linear regression and tried it on an example dataset.
 **Thoughts:** Persistence is the key.

+# 100 Days Of Code - Log

+### Day 24: June 18, 2020

+**Today's Progress**: Learned about binomial distribution  distribution in NumPy today.
+Used that in simulating some simple cases, just to get an idea on it.
+Also started with hypothesis testing in python.
+**Thoughts:** Learned something new and out of my comfort zone – Statistics.
+Well, it's very crucial in Data science so , I must.